Taltz can be used in adults to treat:

 Call your doctor right away if you have an allergic reaction to Taltz.
 If you think you’re having a medical emergency, call 911 or your local emergency number.

 Your doctor will explain how you should take Taltz.
 They’ll also explain how much to take and how often.
 Be sure to follow your doctor’s instructions.
-Below are commonly used dosages, but always take the dosage your doctor prescribes.

 You’ll take Taltz as an injection under your skin.